-During the remaining process towards the WRC 12, the studies indicated below needs to be followed carefully.

-Sharing studies with the RNSS uplink (Only if part of the spectrum requirements can not be fulfilled in the band 5 091- 5 150 MHz)

-Sharing studies with the RNSS downlink (Only if part of the spectrum requirements can not be fulfilled in the band 5 091- 5 150 MHz)

-Sharing studies with RAS (Only if part of the spectrum requirements can not be fulfilled in the band 5 091- 5 150 MHz)

-The operation of AM(R)S applications for airport surface in the band 5000-5030 MHz requires a separation distance of 72 km for the 5000 – 5010 MHz band and 52 km for the 5010-5030 MHz band.for flat terrain in order not to exceed the protection limits for radio astronomy in the band 4990-5000 MHz.
+The operation of AM(R)S applications for airport surface in the band 5000-5030 MHz requires a separation distance of 72 km for the 5000 – 5010 MHz band and 52 km for the 5010-5030 MHz band for flat terrain in order not to exceed the protection limits for radio astronomy in the band 4990-5000 MHz.
 Operating these AM(R)S applications at the higher frequencies will result in a reduction of the protection radius to 52 km Knowing that a number of observatories are situated closer than the indicated distances, Radio astronomy services may be affected by emissions of the AM(R)S applications for airport surfaces located with 72/52 km of the observatories operating in the band 4990-5000 MHz.

+The frequency band 5 091-5 150 MHz is allocated to a number of services and that having to take account of all of these services reduces the flexibility in planning and implementing an airport surface safety communication system.
+Additionally it is noted that the aeronautical security system for which there are provisions included in the Radio Regulations under footnote 5.444B is no longer required.
+Therefore in order to increase flexibility for the deployment of an airport surface safety communication system, CEPT supports the amendment of footnote 5.444B to remove the provisions for the aeronautical security system and the suppression of Resolution 419.

 List of relevant documents